scramjetorg/platform-docs/samples/crypto-prices/README.md

 ___

-### The execution of this sample has been visualized in the form of a short video that is available on our [YouTube](https://www.youtube.com/channel/UChgTmKeuAsKj8kDnylkmP6Q) channel [How to check cryptocurrency prices using Scramjet?](https://www.youtube.com/watch?v=BPLKPVVyHNY&t=3s)
+### The video that illustrates the execution of the sample is on our [YouTube](https://www.youtube.com/channel/UChgTmKeuAsKj8kDnylkmP6Q) channel [How to check cryptocurrency prices using Scramjet?](https://www.youtube.com/watch?v=BPLKPVVyHNY&t=3s)

 ___